 Since our first trip to Glacier in 2010, we’ve been voracious collectors of books about our National Parks.
 Our bookshelves and nightstands have a steady supply detailing the photography, history, and conservation of our parks.
 We keep a running list from the Visitor’s Centers and bookstores on our vacations and ask for them as Christmas and Birthday gifts later in the year.
 And we have often found that a few minutes of flipping through color photos of beautiful places can take the edge off what otherwise seemed like a long work day.

-This book was one of our Christmas gifts last year and arguably one of the best photography collections of the parks ever produced.
+This book was one of our favorite Christmas gifts and arguably one of the best photography collections of the parks ever produced.
 It is a must-have coffee table selection for anyone who enjoys the National Parks and scenic photography.

 The Wilderness Warrior: Theodore Roosevelt and the Crusade for America